-- Centreline chainage - Street name - Centreline levels required at least every 20m, at all tangent points, changes of grade, low points and at each end of vertical curves - Plot of each proposed top of kerb, back of path and existing surface level on title boundaries - Length of vertical curves and intersection points - Kerb and centreline grades - Grading on rural roads to include a grading of table drains on the same section - Location of intersecting streets and cul-de-sacs, including temporary cul-de-sacs for streets that are constructed in stages - Road grading a minimum distance of 100m beyond the end of works - Kerb levels shown on returns at quarter points in addition to tangent points.
+- Centreline chainage - Street name - Centreline and top of kerb levels required at least every 20m on straight grades and a maximum distance of 10m on vertical curves, at all tangent points, changes of grade, low points and at each end of vertical curves - Plot of each proposed top of kerb, back of path and existing surface level on title boundaries - Length of vertical curves and intersection points - Kerb and centreline grades - Grading on rural roads to include a grading of table drains on the same section - Location of intersecting streets and cul-de-sacs, including temporary cul-de-sacs for streets that are constructed in stages - Road grading a minimum distance of 100m beyond the end of works - Kerb levels shown on returns at quarter points in addition to tangent points.
 This may be tabulated as an alternative - Kerb return grading showing the grading into the adjoining street.
 Note this is not required if detailed contours are provided - In cul-de-sacs, grading of the kerb around the cul-de-sac head - Level and location of all existing services to be in conflict with proposed works - Datum RL - Low points indicated.